RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/deploy-workloads.md

 > **NOTE**: We're calling most of the resources "RHEL 8" here, regardless of whether you're actually using CentOS 8 as your base image - it won't impact anything for our purposes here.

-To begin with let's use the OpenShift Data Foundation volume we created earlier to launch some VMs.
+The virtual machine we're going to create will have the following properties-

-We are going to create a machine called `rhel8-server-ocs`.
-As you'll recall we have created a PVC called `rhel8-ocs` that was created using the CDI utility with a CentOS 8 base image (yes, it's called RHEL8, but here we're actually using CentOS8).
-To connect the machine to the network we will utilise the `NetworkAttachmentDefinition` we created for the underlying host's third NIC (`enp3s0` via `br1`).
+* We are going to create a machine called `rhel8-server-ocs`.
+* We'll utilise the Persistent Volume Claim (PVC) called `rhel8-ocs` that was created using the CDI utility with a CentOS 8 base image.
+* We will utilise the `NetworkAttachmentDefinition` we created for the underlying host's third NIC (`enp3s0` via `br1`).
 This is the `tuning-bridge-fixed` interface which refers to that bridge created previously.
-It's also important to remember that OpenShift 4.x uses Multus as it's default networking CNI so we also ensure Multus knows about this `NetworkAttachmentDefinition`.
-Lastly we have set the `evictionStrategy` to `LiveMigrate` so that any request to move the instance will use this method.
-We will explore this in more depth in a later lab.
+* As we're using Multus as it's default networking CNI we also ensure Multus attaches this `NetworkAttachmentDefinition`.
+* Lastly we have set the `evictionStrategy` to `LiveMigrate` so that any request to move the instance will use this method (we will explore this in more depth in a later lab).

 Let's apply a VM configuration via the CLI first: